Server Implementations

 //

-// The publisher wraps each contentKey with the current and next periodKeys
+// The publisher wraps each contentKey with the current and next wrapKeys

 // (for rotation overlap).
-Both are sealed with the issuer's ECDH key.
+Both are wrapped with the issuer's ECDH key.

 //